Open-Tech-Foundation/js-cli-args/README.md

   }
   ```

-  If you need the value as string, you can sorround it with single or double quotes accordingly.
+  If you need the value as string, you can surround it with single or double quotes accordingly.

   ```shell
   $ node example.js --color='0xFFFF'